 And so, combining two of his passions – performance and food – the next career step was another natural progression.
 In the following clip he talks about becoming a television cook and presenter:

 While his TV presenting career was going strong, Mercurio still had one foot in the world of choreography and dance.
 He was a movement consultant on the Will Smith blockbuster I, Robot (2004), a judge on the hit show Dancing with the Stars for four seasons (2004 to 2007) and had a cameo in the film Razzle Dazzle (2007).

 However, it was during this time that acting roles began to dry up.
 It has long been a frustration for Mercurio that, although he still has a passion for acting, he is thought of by television and filmmakers as a presenter or 'foodie'.

-Despite this, Mercurio is still upbeat and optimistic when talking about current and future projects.
-In the following clip he talks about getting his 'acting socks on' for his latest film role, a manipulative movie producer in a low-budget independent film A Silent Agreement.
+Despite this, Mercurio is still upbeat and optimistic when talking about his projects.
+In the following clip he talks about getting his 'acting socks on' for to play a manipulative movie producer in a low-budget independent film A Silent Agreement (2017):

-With an entertainment career spanning more than 30 years and encompassing dance, choreography, theatre, television, film, food, books and travel, Paul Mercurio is most certainly not done yet!
+With an entertainment career spanning more than three decades and encompassing dance, choreography, theatre, television, film, food, books and travel, Paul Mercurio is most certainly not done yet!

 The NFSA would like to thank Paul Mercurio and the Stomping Ground Brewing Co., Collingwood VIC.